 Hands down.
 Wahl’s Sterling Mag 8779 trimmer is a high class stylist tool.
 It combines ergonomics with classy looks and unmatched performance in its niche.

 When you factor in the ultra quiet mode, 2 hours of cordless action and lack of the prevalent to pro trimmers heating issues…Well, it’s clear how much of a winner this model is.

 This Wahl Sterling Mag review doesn’t lie.
-If you can afford the slightly higher cost, this is the best stylist trimmer on the market for 2017.
-And most probably, for another few years to come.
+If you can afford the slightly higher cost, this is one of the best stylist trimmer on the market.

 I’m an outdoor enthusiast and have sported a full beard since I was in my early 20’s.
 Originally, growing a beard was a way to save time when getting ready each day, but I quickly realized that keeping a neatly trimmed beard takes work and some forethought.
 That’s where this site comes in.

 You get to benefit from my years of experience.
 I’ve reviewed many of the top hair clippers on the market today and also included some information on what works best for me.
 A great beard will turn lots of heads in your direction.